 The institute administered 56 research grants and submitted 71 proposals to external funding agencies during FY2015 (July 2014–June 2015).

-The institute has been directed by Robin J. Mermelstein since August 2008.
-She is a UIC College of Liberal Arts and Sciences Distinguished Professor, with an appointment in the Department of Psychology and, in the UIC School of Public Health, the Division of Community Health Sciences.
-She is the principal investigator of an extensive longitudinal study, the Social and Emotional Contexts of Adolescent Smoking Patterns (SECASP) study, and other tobacco control studies.
+The institute has been directed by Robin J. Mermelstein, PhD since August 2008.
+A UIC College of Liberal Arts and Sciences Distinguished Professor, Mermelstein holds an appointment in the Department of Psychology and, in the UIC School of Public Health, the Division of Community Health Sciences.
+She is the principal investigator of an extensive longitudinal study, the Social and Emotional Contexts of Adolescent Smoking Patterns, or SECASP, study, and other tobacco control studies.

 Marian Fitzgibbon, PhD, a professor of pediatrics in the UIC College of Medicine and a professor of health policy and administration in the UIC School of Public Health, is the institute's deputy director.

 Three centers comprise the Institute for Health Research and Policy:

 - Center for Research on Health and Aging, directed by Susan L. Hughes, DSW, professor of community health sciences

 An executive team, which reports to the director, directs the institute's Communications, Human Resources, Methodology Research Core, Research Administration, and Research Technology.